Cashflow Analysis

 - Bottom chart shows income/expenses with net flow.

-- Check the summary panel on the right for balance summary and category breakdown.
+- Check the summary panel on the right for the balance summary and category breakdown.

 Understanding the Charts